typicode/katon/README.md

 echo "alias katon=`which katon`" >> ~/.profile
 ```

+_If you have missing gems errors, see [issue#32](https://github.com/typicode/katon/issues/32).
+Future releases of katon should make it easier to add._

 ## Subdomains

 When adding a server, you can access it by its URL `http://app.ka`.
 But you can also use subdomains (e.g. `http://foo.app.ka`, `http://bar.app.ka`, ...).